4 Essential Tips for Picture-Perfect Buttermilk Biscuits

 Step 2

-Beat cubed room-temperature butter into dry ingredients until it resembles a course meal.
+Beat cubed room-temperature butter into dry ingredients until it resembles a coarse meal.
 We recommend using a stand mixer, but a hand mixer will do just fine.
 If you use a hand mixer, it may just take longer to reach this stage.

 Step 3